shaunlebron/jumping-from-html-to-clojurescript/html-templating.md

 </div>
 ```

-Sometimes, we want to inject __dynamic values__ into HTML.
-This is commonly
+We can inject __dynamic values__ into HTML using a templating language like
-solved using a templating language like Mustache.
+Handlebars.

 ```handlebars
 <div>